-Elections 2021: What can't I do in a polling station?
+Local elections 2023: What can't I do in a polling station?

 Who counts the votes?

-Local councils recruit the presiding officer and staff to conduct the ballot, count the votes and process the postal votes.
+Local councils recruit a presiding officer and staff to conduct the ballot, count the votes and process the postal votes.

+Results from more than 60 councils in England are expected to be announced overnight, with the rest throughout the day on 5 May.